 - Tackle your weak spots first.
 What meals or snacks need the most attention?
-If you're eating out every night, but doing alright when it comes to lunches, you may want to start with dinner.
+If you're eating out every night, but doing all right when it comes to lunches, you may want to start with dinner.

 - Start small.
 Begin by prepping for only 2 to 3 days or meals each week.
 Or start with something easy like breakfast or snacks.

 - Pick a day to plan and execute.
 You can dedicate one or more days per week to prepping.
 And don't forget to set aside some time to plan for the following week.
 For many, Sunday works as a great day to menu plan and cook for the week.

 - Stock up on food containers and cooking equipment you will need.
 Having reliable meal prep containers can help you portion your food better, and keep meals tasting fresh and stored safely.
 And be prepared with any travel coolers if needed.